openware/opendax/README.md

     # If you are using Finex
     docker-compose up -Vd finex-engine

-    # If you are using Peatio Matching
+    # If you are using Peatio Matching Engine
     docker-compose up -Vd matching order_processor trade_executor
     ```